-Children of Incarcerated Caregivers (CIC) was formed when a group of professionals—including lawyers, scholars, and community activists—got together and realized they shared a common concern: promoting the best interest of children whose parents become involved in the criminal justice system.
+Children of Incarcerated Caregivers (CIC) was formed when a group of professionals—including lawyers, scholars, and community activists—got together and realized they shared a common concern: promoting the best interests of children whose parents become involved in the criminal justice system.

 The Prison Nursery Project

 The Minneapolis-based non-profit was founded in 2015 and initially had a different name—The Prison Nursery Project.
 The first group of CIC interns (an interdisciplinary team of five advanced undergraduate and graduate students) began their summer internship in June of 2015 with a plan to focus on researching prison nurseries to determine whether to advocate for a prison nursery to be established in Minnesota.

 The interns changed course and recommended, instead, that CIC advocate to keep parents out of prison, in the community, with their children.
-This recommendation was based on their research examining the consequences of parental separation that typically accompanies parental incarceration in the United States, as well as the costs and benefits to alternatives (which included prison nurseries, but also community-based alternatives and visitation).
+This recommendation was based on their research examining the consequences of parental separation that typically accompanies parental incarceration in the United States, as well as the costs and benefits to community-based alternatives to incarceration.

 An Unexpected Discovery

 In 2016, the second group of interns experienced a similar shift in specific research focus.
 They began with the goal of investigating the quality of correctional visitation and its impact on children.

-However, when they began to examine what types of visitation existing in jails and prisons across the state, they realized that there was a more pressing issue that needed to be addressed: The difficulty families faced navigating abstract and obtuse visitation instructions found on the websites of Minnesota jails and prisons.
+However, when they began to examine the visitation policies existing in jails and prisons across the state, they realized that there was a more pressing issue that needed to be addressed: The difficulty families faced navigating visitation instructions found on the websites of Minnesota jails and prisons.
 Publicly available information about how to visit jails and prisons was unclear.

 Two others—in keeping with CIC’s model of drawing from experiences of other organizations in the U.S. and abroad—looked at innovations in visitation programs occurring in Europe and South America and generated a second report and infographic.
 A fifth intern created a digital library that includes links and descriptions of videos focusing on children of incarcerated caregivers, a notably missing resource.